A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 You can’t leave Cape Verde without having tried its national drinks: grogue and ponche!
 Grogue is made out of distilled sugar cane and can have up to 40% of alcohol!

-Some say that grogue can heal you from every evil!
-Be that a headache or a cold!
 They can’t be so wrong about it since, after one grogue shot, you truly feel “disinfected” inside out!
 I loved to have grogue in my caipirinha.

 Conversely, ponche is a real sweet treat!
 There are many kinds: coconut, honey, passion fruit (my favorite!), or tamarind.
 Just try them all and find your own favorite!

-It was one of my favorite Things to do in Praia, Cape Verde.
+It was one of my favorite things to do in Praia, Cape Verde.

 7. Morna

 Cape Verde rhymes with music!
 You can hear music everywhere in the streets of Mindelo or in Sal.
-The archipelago’s most famous music style is called “morna“.
+The archipelago’s most famous music style is called “morna.“

 Cesaria Evora (worshiped as a goddess, especially in Mindelo!), exported morna to the world.